-Both Mericia and Kalleher predicted that preliminary accountions for a free-trade deal could start as early as most meath. while the hard harnamac will been in the fail
+Both Merids and Kelleter predicted that preliminary accountions for a free-trade deal could start as early as most ments. while the hard barrainner will been in the

-Merica said Clat, by the out of next year. the administration intends to around whethor the negoliations have reached a stars that a deal que be made.
+Merken said Clat, by the end of next year, the administration intends to arrow whethor the occaliations have reached a stage that a deal cue be made.

-President Repaid Reason told Multimery in Winhmitton last month that he mented to are a trait arrement in place before he leaves the White House.
+Prendent Republ Statem told Mulconey in Windowston has month that he wanted to see a trade agreement in place before he leaves the White House.
 The next presiden-

-"The next year and a half will be a very intentive period (al argottation)," Martus said "I ant confident, Maybe in two years we can set back up and report success."
+"The next weer and a half will be a very intensive period (el aegotration)" Martin said "I am confident Maybe in two years THE COS.
+AND BACK HIS AND PROPERTY MACCOUNT.

-Both Morkin and Kellshur and the deal would have to be phased in alowly to allow undustries facing new competition to adapt.
+Both Markin and Kellshur and the deal would have to be phased to slowly to allow industries facing new composition to adapt.

-Subsidies to industry on both sides of the border will be a big mute to the accoustions, Moritis mid.
+Subsidies to industry on both sides of the border will be a bug muse so the accountions, Mortie said.

-"Our hands are not necessarily clean," Markin concoded when asked from the floor whicher state and local governments in the U.S. do not provide just as many asheeters to industry as are made to Canada through remonal development practs.
+"Our hands are not accomparily close," Markin conceded when asked from the floor whether state and local governments in the U.S. do not provide just as many subseless to industry as are made to Canada through remonal development practs.